vkondrasu/ProgrammersBlog/JavaScript.md

 this code produces

 Venkat
-VM163:8  has lived in Hyderabad
+has lived in Hyderabad
-VM163:8  has lived in Prakasam
+has lived in Prakasam
-VM163:8  has lived in Vijayawada
+has lived in Vijayawada
-VM163:8  has lived in Gobburu
+has lived in Gobburu

 but when we change line this.places.forEach(function(city){ to this.places.forEach((city) => {

 the same produces

 Venkat
-VM402:8 Venkat has lived in Hyderabad
+Venkat has lived in Hyderabad
-VM402:8 Venkat has lived in Prakasam
+Venkat has lived in Prakasam
-VM402:8 Venkat has lived in Vijayawada
+Venkat has lived in Vijayawada
-VM402:8 Venkat has lived in Gobburu
+Venkat has lived in Gobburu

+# ReactJS

+Passing props is how information flows in React apps, from parents to children.

+By calling the this.setState(), we tell React to re-render the component.
+When you call setState in a component, React automatically updates the child components inside of it too.

+In React, function components are a simpler way to write components that only contain a render method and don’t have their own state.
+Instead of defining a class which extends React.Component, we can write a function that takes props as input and returns what should be rendered.
+Function components are less tedious to write than classes, and many components can be expressed this way.